ShivajiMallela/Finetuning_YOLO/README.md

 # Finetuning_YOLO

-This notebook walks you through the process of fine-tuning a YOLOv8 model on a custom dataset
+This Repo contains a notebook that walks you through the process of fine-tuning a YOLOv8 model on a custom dataset